-Producing enough energy to power about 1,000 homes annually, the 9-megawatt (MWac) facility will be named the Martin Solar Farm in honor of the late Ralph Martin, who served for many years as director of the local power company.
+Producing enough energy to power about 1,000 homes annually, the 9-megawatt (MWac) facility was named the Martin Solar Farm in honor of the late Ralph Martin, who served for many years as director of the local power company.

 Martin Solar Farm was the first project to enter the construction phase under TVA’s new Generation Flexibility Program that is designed to encourage local power companies (LPCs) to develop new distributed generation facilities.

-The Martin Solar Farm will allow BrightRidge to generate clean energy to lower costs and support community and economic development.
-In addition, Silicon Ranch will contribute significant tax revenues that are accretive to the local tax base and help support the local school district.
+The Martin Solar Farm allows BrightRidge to generate clean energy to lower costs and support community and economic development.
+In addition, Silicon Ranch contributes significant tax revenues that are accretive to the local tax base and help support the local school district.

 BrightRidgeCEO Jeff Dykes announced that energy produced by the Martin Solar Farm will be offered first to area K-12 and higher education systems interested in offsetting some of their electricity needs with cleaner energy sources.